Date read: 11.25.2018

 YES.
 Just the best way to strike an Emera dead with delighted surprise.

 There is also quite a lot of emotional or obliquely suggested incest… again, Gothic tropes executed in the most oblique possible manner.
-A sister, for example, realizes with bliss that she has “consummated” her passion for her runaway pirate brother when she learns that he named his beloved ship after her.
+In “The Supper at Elsinore,” for example, a sister realizes with bliss that she has “consummated” her passion for her runaway pirate brother when she learns that he named his beloved ship after her.
 Weird.